rikutiira/reswap/README.md

 - **Works with existing FRP libraries out of the box**, such as [Kefir](https://rpominov.github.io/kefir/), [RXJS](http://reactivex.io/) and [Most](https://github.com/cujojs/most).
 If it supports ES Observables, it works.
 Other FRP libraries are also interoperable with small amount of glue code.
 - **Focus on immutable data** but since JavaScript has no immutable API, it is not enforced and works with mutable state as well.
 - **Debug mode** which will tell if you are accidentally mutating state in or out of your reducers.
 - **No mandatory actions**, the idea is to avoid unnecessary granular code and have as little boilerplate as possible.
-Actions make sense if you have multiple sources interested in some event, otherwise you can just directly update your store.
-This usually means having multiple stores listening to an action or wanting side-effects as reactions to actions.
-Reswap comes with a simple helper for creating actions.
-Much like stores, they are simply observables which you can push values to.
+Actions make sense if you have multiple sources interested in any given event, otherwise you can just directly update your store.
+Wanting actions usually means having multiple interested stores or needing side-effects as reactions to said actions.
+Reswap actions are simply observables which you can push values to.
 - **Application state** is easily built from multiple reactive stores, and it scales better and is easier to optimize than a single-store approach, still giving all the same benefits due to being built on observables.
 Your reactive stores can be as large or as small as you want to.

 ## How it looks